 In 2008 Greenlanders voted in a referendum for more autonomy.
 The deal gave them greater control over their energy resources, treated Greenlanders as a separate people under international law, and granted the native Inuit language Kalaallisut (Western Greenlandic) official status in place of Danish.
 The Danish subsidy is to continue.

 Early elections were held just before that deal came into force in June 2009 in order to decide how to implement it.
-The pro-independence Inuit Ataqatigiit party beat the Social Democratic Siumut party, which had governed for 30 years.
+The pro-independence Inuit Ataqatigiit party beat the Social Democratic Siumut party, which had governed for 30 years, but Siumut returned to power in 2013.